Rotating planets in Newtonian gravity

+The biggest surprise to emerge from this work is the spontaneous appearance of planetary rings, of the type observed on minor planets.
+Solitary rings are predicted, not just confirmed; they are prominent features of the simplest solutions of the equations of motion.

+The first planetary ring was found on the minor planet Chiron in 1993.
+(The minor planet was discovered in 1977.)
+Haumea's less spectacular ring was first seen in 2004.
+The third and last of these rings was observed on Chariclo on 26 March 2014.
+The first version of this paper was completed in December 2017 and submitted to arXiv.org on 20 May 2018, too late to claim a real prediction.
+(Source Wikipedia)

+{\bf These are the only isolated planetary rings found so far in the Solar system.
+The rings were discovered as a highly unexpected byproduct of a calculation of planetary shapes.
+It is perhaps the most spectacular confirmation of the aptitude of Conservative Hydrodynamics and the Lagrangian (1.10) so far.}

-The biggest surprise to emerge from this work is the natural and spontaneous appearance of planetary rings.
-Rings are predicted, not just accommodated.
-The simplest solutions studied in this paper predict a single ring (or none) for each planet.
-It is suggested that the parameter $N$ in Eq.(1.9) is related to evolution, that all the planets may have had rings at one time, that the planet Mars, in particular, may have had a ring at relatively recent times and that all the planets will eventually loose their rings.
-The observed hexagonal rotation pattern of Saturn is useful data that reveals the presence of higher harmonics.
-The observation of 1-6 internal whorls is a prediction of the theory. \b
+It is suggested that the parameter $N$ in Eq.(2.9) is related to evolution, that all the planets may have had rings at one time, that the planet Mars, in particular, may have had a ring at relatively recent times and that all the planets will eventually loose their rings.

+Extended ring systems, such as seen on the Jovian planets (Jupiter, Saturn, Uranus and Neptune), are located very close to the equator.
+This suggests a flow pattern with high angular momentum.
+Harmonic flows concentrated on the equatorial plane are described in terms of the gradients of separated harmonic functions